ezEngine/docs-src/pages/docs/assets/asset-browser.md

 **Non-Importable files** are all other files.
 The editor can't do anything with them, other than to open the default application associated with this file type.

 You can also move and delete files and assets.
 Note that deleting a file moves it to the trash folder, so you can restore the file through the operating system functionality, if necessary.

+### Delete & Replace

+Right-clicking a single asset reveals a **Delete & Replace...** option.
+This opens an asset picker where you select a replacement asset.
+The editor then rewrites every asset document that referenced the deleted asset so that it now points to the replacement, and finally deletes the original asset.
+This is useful when consolidating duplicate assets.

 ## Search Field